iExecBlockchainComputing/deploy-workerpool/README.md

-- Optionally, instead of creating a new wallet, you can import an existing wallet with the command :
+- Optionally, instead of creating a new wallet, you can import an existing wallet with the command:

 <pre>
     iexec wallet import your_private_key
 </pre>

-- Create a wallet for you worker (keep the worker's wallet password safe) :
+- Create a wallet for you worker (keep the worker's wallet password safe):

 <pre>
     iexec wallet create --keystoredir $PWD